flueke/mvme/doc/sphinx/source/vme_script.rst

 Example Script
 --------------
 ::
+    # BLT readout from VME address (module specific base address + 0x0000)
+    # maximum number of transfers = 10000.
+Readout stops at BERR or when the

-    # BLT readout until BERR or number of transfers reached
+    # number of transfers is reached.
     bltfifo a32 0x0000 10000

     # Write the value 3 to address 0x6070.
 If this appears in a module specific